nixoletas/nixoletas/README.md

 <h1 align="center">Nicholas Miyasato</h1>

-<h4 align="center">Software Engineer @ [Brazilian Army](https://www.eb.mil.br)</h4>
+<h4 align="center">Software Engineer @ <a href="https://www.eb.mil.br">Brazilian Army</a></h4>

-Web developer currently working at the [brazilian_army](https://www.eb.mil.br).
+Web developer currently working at the brazilian army.
 I've Created a new Intranet model with Angular, Strapi and NodeJs used in other military organizations nationwide.
 Developed a new helpdesk system with NodeJs and Telegram API.
 Specialized in modern JavaScript technologies.
 Working primarily with TypeScript, Angular, and Node.js, with experience in Docker and AWS.

 <div align="center">